AntoineMeler/Paraglidable/neural_network/README.md

 Defined in [model.py](docs/../inc/model.py)

 There are two different models:
-* The **_cells_** model: takes the weather data for a cell, and gives prediction for the whole cell
+* The **_cells_** model: takes the weather data for a cell, and gives prediction for the whole cell.
+This prediction determines the map color.
-* The **_spots_** model: takes the weather data for a cell and gives different predictions for each take-off spot of the cell, taking into account their learned specificities regarding the wind
+* The **_spots_** model: takes the weather data for a cell and gives different predictions for each take-off spot of the cell, taking into account their learned specificities regarding the wind.

 The networks are a combination of handcrafted models with internal variables (Wind Block, Population Block) and neural networks (Flyability Block, Crossability Block), all optimized together.